 1 head garlic, cloves removed and peeled

 a few carrots, peeled and cubed

 3-4 slices bread (French or Italian)

-about 2 cups chicken stock, preferably homemade or a low-sodium variety
+about 2 cups chicken stock (or water), preferably homemade or a low-sodium variety

 1 bunch fresh basil